-When designing a leaflet think of it as a kind of open letter or postcard, designed to be given to people, either by hand or by post, inserted in local newspapers for distribution, or left in your church, or other venues such as shops, restaurants or libraries - indeed anywhere where they will catch someone’s eye.
+When designing a leaflet think of it as a kind of open letter or postcard.
+Design it so it can be easily given to people, either by hand or by post, inserted in local newspapers for distribution, or left in venues such as shops, restaurants or libraries – indeed anywhere where your leaflet will catch someone’s eye.
 It’s a powerful and portable way of spreading your message.

-An attractive and well-crafted leaflet gives you credibility and helps you promote your church and market your project as a cause worth supporting.
-It delivers useful, reusable information, giving you the chance to put across your argument and draw attention to your church.
+An attractive and well-crafted leaflet gives you credibility and helps you promote your business and market your project as a cause worth supporting.
+It delivers useful, reusable information, giving you the chance to put across your argument and draw attention to your business.
 A leaflet gives you space to present your ideas clearly with graphical impact.

 People may take your leaflet home with them, where they have more time to absorb your message.
-They can keep it for future reference and as a visual reminder of it.
-Once distributed, your leaflet may be passed on to other readers, widening its impact still further.
+They can keep it for future reference and as a visual reminder.
+Once distributed, a leaflet may be passed on to other readers, thereby widening its impact still further.

-You need originality and creativity to stand out above the daily bombardment of useless information.
-Aim to make your leaflet as professional as possible.
+Be original and creative when planning your leaflet.
+Stand out above the daily excess of useless information and aim to make your leaflet as professional as possible.

-The size and shape of the leaflet will greatly influence its success.
-If it can't fit easily into a pocket or a bag, it may be thrown away.
+The size and shape of the leaflet greatly influences its success.
+If it can’t fit easily into a pocket or a bag, it may be thrown away.

 Decide from the start what the main goal of the leaflet is, who your target audience are and how you are going to distribute it.
-These factors will influence the way you write and design your leaflet.
+That’s because these factors will influence the way you write and design a leaflet.

 Why do you want to produce a leaflet?

-- To explain a point of view or champion a local cause
+- Explaining a point of view or champion a cause

 Try to answer in one sentence why you are producing it.
 If you find you have too many reasons, you may need more than one leaflet.
 Focus your message.